If you are interested in growing mango trees, then you’ve come to the right place.

 Aside from climate, mango trees thrive in sandy-loam soils that are well-draining.

-For those growing mango trees in Florida, the native sandy soil is perfect.
 On the other hand, if you are interested in growing mangos in containers, I outline my recommended soil mixture in the “How to Grow Mango Trees in Containers” section of this guide.

-From a soil pH perspective, mango trees prefer a soil pH between 5.5 – 7.5.
 If your soil is more alkaline, you’ll want to use sulfur to lower your soil’s pH.
 On the other hand, if your soil is more acidic, you’ll want to use lime to raise your soil’s pH.

 Mango Tree Water Requirements